 How to Teach Conflict Resolution

 Trust me when I say, teaching conflict resolution to preschoolers is very doable.
-Our preschoolers are in our classrooms to develop their social emotional skills and conflict resolution is just one more of those SEL skills you need to incoporate into your lessons.
+Our preschoolers are in our classrooms to develop their social emotional skills and conflict resolution is just one more of those SEL skills you need to incorporate into your lessons.
 If you are looking for some fun and effective ways to teach conflict resolution skills to preschoolers, here are some steps you can take to get started teaching conflict resolution.

 Step 1: Size of the Problem

-- What exactly is a big problem?
+- What is a big problem?

-- What’s a medium size problem?
+- What is a medium problem?

-- What’s a small problem?
+- What is a small problem?

 Step 2: Teach Conflict Resolution Techniques